bepasty/bepasty-server/docs/source/user.rst

 You may need to log in to get enough permissions required for the misc. functions of bepasty.

-Your current permissions are shown on the web interface, near the login form.
+Your current permissions are shown on the web interface (in the navigation bar).

 To log in, you need to know credentials - ask the admin who runs the site.